 If you both want to spend Valentine’s Day gaming together then that gets a big thumbs up from me, but half the fun of playing together is communicating, bonding, learning and having a laugh.
 I’ll be honest, I play League of Legends and would I play ranked with my husband?
 Hell no. That’s a fast track to tears and arguments.
 Would I have a ton of fun with him in casual games or other video games?
 Yes.
 I’m sure as hell not going to ask him to spend a day by himself with a stranger so he can get on my level (Bronze for life, by the way).

 Other options include Animal Crossing and The Witcher, which makes me wonder if Liberty Games has even played the games that their “professional gaming instructors” will be teaching.
 They countered this argument by saying “while not all of these games have multiplayer functions, the course is designed to get you as good as your partner so that you can work through games together, taking it in turns.”
 No thank you, hands off my Geralt, The Witcher is a highly story driven game with permanent skill and item choices and I’m not sharing him with anyone.
 Not even for Valentine’s Day.
-But hey, maybe we can watch some of the sexual cut scenes together, now that’s romantic gaming!
+But hey, maybe we can watch some of the sexual cut scenes together with some wax melts burning in the background to get us in the mood, now that’s romantic gaming!

 Technical Director Stuart Kerr comments “One of the most common causes of tension between couples, that we hear about, is where one person in the relationship is a gamer and the other isn’t, and the non-gamer becomes frustrated at being abandoned for their partner’s latest gaming obsession.”
 If your partner is abandoning you because they’re obsessed with gaming, whether it’s on Valentine’s Day or any other day, you should spend the money on couple’s counseling, not a gaming course.